have compared rates and saved money over the last 24 hours

 Insurance history: Just like your driving record will determine your auto insurance premium, your history with home insurance will be a factor in whether your policy is deemed high risk.
 Don’t expect welcoming discounts if you’ve had a policy cancelled in the past or have a record of late payments.
 Having made several claims against earlier policies won’t help your case either, nor will having multiple mortgages on your property.

-The main thing you can do to get the best premiums for a high-risk policy is this: shop around.
+The main thing you can do to get the best premiums for a high-risk home insurance policy is comparison shop.
 Several brokers specialize in this category of insurance.
-They can help you determine what level of coverage best suits your specific needs — and where you can find good prices.
+They can help you determine what level of coverage best suits your specific needs—and where you can find the best high risk home insurance in Canada.

 The answer to this question is, “yes” and “no.” Let’s get the bad news out of the way first.
-If you’re deemed high-risk because of your financial history — poor payment records, cancelled policies, multiple mortgages and so on — there’s not much you can do in the near term.
-You just need to invest the time it takes to become a better customer.
+If you’re deemed high-risk because of your financial history—poor payment records, cancelled policies, multiple mortgages and so on—there’s not much you can do in the near term to bring down your rates and get the lowest high risk home insurance.
+You’ll need to rebuild your reputation with lenders by regularly making payments on time, managing your debt and taking other actions to rebuild your credit.

-Likewise, you can’t do much about the location of your property and how that affects your premiums.
+Likewise, you can’t do much about the location of your property and how that affects your high risk home insurance rates.

 Reduce risks: Objects on your property such as dead trees pose risks to your home in a storm.
 Removing them may have a positive impact on your premium.